 M. Krol, University of Wageningen

-H. Russchenberg, University of Utrecht
+H. Russchenberg, Delft University of Technology

 B. Wehner, TROPOS Leipzig

 J. Vila, University of Wageningen

 M. Pöhlker, TROPOS Lepizig & University of Leipzig

 G. Biskos, Cyprus Institute